ikunal-04/smart-contract-lottery/README.md

-# Khelo Contract Lottery
+# Smart Contract Lottery

 ## About
 This is a proveably random Smart Contract Lottery project.

 ## What does this Lottery Contract can do:- (Feature)

-1.
+1. It allows users to participate in a lottery contests.
+2. Picking-up winner is randomly and automatically done by Smart Contract.
+This is achieved using the ChainLink VRF and ChainLink Automation.

 ## Tests